Pedro Paricio Five Things to Know Pedro Paricio Five Things to Know

 Acrylic on linen

-Paricio participates in a long tradition of appropriation and reinvention in the history of painting.
-This has been a recurring theme throughout his career and was most thoroughly expanded upon in his solo exhibition Tradition at Halcyon Gallery (2022).
-Paricio continues this exploration in his most recent exhibition Nine Portraits at Mapfre Foundation (until 4 January 2024).
+Paricio participates in a long tradition of adoption and reinvention in the history of painting.
+This has been a recurring theme throughout his career and was most thoroughly expanded upon in his solo exhibition Tradition (2022).
+Paricio continues this exploration in his most recent body of work, featured in Hockney / Paricio: Cycles of Renewal at Halcyon.

 Incorporating elements of Pop art and street art, he reimagines figures and gestures from the Western canon of art history.
 His inspiration ranges from the Old Masters including Vermeer, Velázquez and Artemisia Gentileschi to twentieth-century trailblazers like Hockney, Warhol and Picasso.
 Instantly recognisable silhouettes such as Vermeer's Girl with a Pearl Earring or Grant Wood's American Gothic are transformed by Paricio's distinctive style.